6 essential tips for writing a business proposal

 However, there’s nothing more disappointing when you receive notice that you’ve been unsuccessful in winning the contract and worse, you’re unsure as to the reason why.

-After all, you may have been solely responsible for creating the proposal, advising colleagues that you require their valuable and often technical input, as well as being the main driver to pulling this information together in time in order to make sure that you can prepare and deliver the document on time.
+After all, you may have been solely responsible for creating the proposal, advising colleagues that you require their valuable and often technical input.
+As well as being the main driver in pulling this information together in time to make sure that you can prepare and deliver the document on time.

-We can be so busy trying to gather all the elements that are needed to compose the document, as well as making sure that everyone meets the deadline, that sometimes we forget to introduce a process that involves collaborating as a team to create but also to review the finished document.
+We can be so busy trying to gather all the elements that are needed to compose the document and ensuring everyone meets the deadline, that sometimes we forget to introduce a process that involves collaborating as a team to create and review the finished document.

-A crucial part of writing your proposal is that you implement a process of planning and collaboration.
+A crucial part of proposal writing is that you implement a process of planning and collaboration.
 This helps set out who’s responsible for each section of the proposal, as well as allowing you to set deadlines.
-This way everyone has clarity and focus on the task in hand.
-It will also allow you to work efficiently, especially if it’s a time-sensitive proposal.
+This way everyone has clarity and can focus on the task in hand.
+It also allows you to work more efficiently, especially if it’s a time-sensitive proposal.
 Ideally, you want everyone to be able to work on the document at the same time.

 Sometimes it’s easy to get so caught up in promoting that you have the expertise to help a potential client that you forget they aren’t industry experts.
 Be mindful of technical jargon or company terminology, as the client may struggle to fully understand the information.